Pradyumn-Patil/Make-Your-Own-Google-Photos/README.md

 go run server.go
 ```

-### Start UI server
+### Starting the UI Server

-Make sure [node](https://nodejs.org/en/) is installed.
+Ensure that [Node.js](https://nodejs.org/en/) is installed on your system.

-In a new terminal window run the following commands:
+In a new terminal window, navigate to the `ui` directory and run the following commands:

 ```bash
 cd ./ui